ruoxinyuan/ResidualTPP/rebuttal 3.md

 >Q2: Why the proposed stepwise approach is lightweight?

-Residual TPP indeed comprises a 3-step procedure: (1) modeling the self-exciting patterns with Hawkes; (2) applying the RED technique to filter the residuals; (3) training a neural TPP on the residuals.
+Residual TPP indeed comprises a 3-step procedure: (1) modeling the self-exciting patterns with Hawkes process (HP); (2) applying the RED technique to filter the residuals; (3) training a neural TPP on the residuals.
 We evaluate efficiency by comparing the runtime/epoch for Step 3 with that of baseline models, as the neural TPP requires significantly more computation and is the main contributor to the overall runtime.
 Therefore, the majority of the computational complexity in ResTPP arises from this step.
 In contrast, the Hawkes fitting in Step 1 uses the Tick library, which is computationally efficient and typically requires a very short amount of time.
-Step 2 involves calculating weights based on the Hawkes process, which is even faster due to the fixed parametric form of the intensity function.
+Step 2 involves calculating weights based on the HP, which is even faster due to the fixed parametric form of the intensity function.

 We acknowledge your point and have expanded our evaluation to include end-to-end runtime comparisons (Hawkes fitting + RED filtering + neural TPP training) against baselines.
 We report the results in Table。。。.
 The first row of the table reports the runtime for Steps 1 and 2, representing the mean computational time across 10 independent trials.
 These comparisons further demonstrate the overall computational efficiency of ResTPP, showing that, despite its stepwise nature, it remains more computationally efficient than existing neural TPPs.